YuliyaValova/DataEngineer_ScalaPractice/README.md

 ## Build
 >All next steps you can do from <b>cmd</b> or <b>PowerShell</b>.
-Clone the current version of the repository to your computer.
+1. Clone the current version of the repository to your computer.
 ```sh
  git clone https://github.com/YuliyaValova/DataEngineer_ScalaPractice
 ```

-### Using sbt
-Go to the project folder and write this commands consistently to start sbt, to reload and to package project into jar.
+2. Go to the project folder and write this commands consistently to start sbt, to reload and to package project into jar.
 ```sh
 sbt
 ```